-Bernie Sanders Sweeps Vermont's Democratic Nomination, But He Might Turn It Down — Here's Why
+Bernie Sanders Might Actually Turn Down His Sweeping Primary Victory — Here's Why

 On Tuesday, voters in several states headed to the ballot box to participate in various primary races.
 In one of these elections, Bernie Sanders easily won Vermont's Democratic primary, taking almost 95 percent of the vote.
 As it turns out, Sanders may reject his Democratic nomination — and it's something he's actually done before.

 Sanders handily defeated Folasade Adeluola in the primary race, securing 94.5 percent of the vote with 94 percent of the precincts reporting.
 But Sanders has turned down the Democratic party's nomination in previous campaigns in 2006 and 2012.
 Typically, he does it so he can run as an independent in the general election.